List of The Sandman characters: Beelzebub

 Along with Lucifer and Azazel, Beelzebub is a demon who was the third King of Hell.
 He often appears as either a gigantic green fly or a fly's head on two short human legs.
 Sometimes, a human face can be seen between the fly's eyes.
 His constant buzzing slurs his speech (for example, 'Bbbbut nooo.
 Itzzz a Triummmvirate.').

 He is based on the demon Beelzebub.

 In the podcast, Beezlebug is voiced by Ray Porter.

 Choronzon

 Choronzon is a demon and a former duke of Hell who served under Beelzebub.
 He has pink skin and two mouths, one under the other.

-Chronozon had possession of Dream's helm, but lost it in a challenge where he had Lucifer fight Dream on his behalf.
+Choronzon had possession of Dream's helm, but lost it in a challenge where he had Lucifer fight Dream on his behalf.
 He later reappeared briefly as one of Azazel's tactics to gain ownership of Hell.

 Choronzon is based on the demon Choronzon.

 Choronzon appears in 52 #25 (Late October 2006).

-In the podcast, Chorozon is voiced by Paterson Joseph.
+In the podcast, Choronzon is voiced by Paterson Joseph.

 In the Netflix series, Choronzon is portrayed by Munya Chawawa.